Nikhilrf24/CodePath_PreWork/README.md

 When the number of buttons is increased, it becomes more difficult for the user to remember which one is which.
 Faster sound playback with a shorter time delay between each sound.
 Setting up a clock to keep track of how long user inputs take.
 For a more appealing UI, I'd switch to a backdrop image.
 Introduce the game's levels.
 Make the game a competition on the internet.
 On the scoreboard or leaderboard, those with higher levels are displayed.
-As one continues, one can change the sound of the buttons.]
+As one continues, one can change the sound of the buttons.
+Put a picture on the buttons.]